 The required number of PLs to meet production levels when using integrated shrimp super intensive multi-phasic production technology (SIMPT) is high.
 Therefore, the first part of the multi-phasic production cycle is carried out separately in a nursery.
 Shrimp post-larvae (PLs) are stocked into shallow water tanks stacked vertically at a density of 4000-8000/m2, in a self-contained structure, containing salt water aerated and maintained at 31-33oC.
 Ammonia is toxic to shrimp, to control this a biofloc is established.
 Specifically, for the first four to eight days an autotrophic bacterial population is used to convert ammonia to nitrite and then nitrate.
 After this period heterotrophic bacteria are added to establish a biofloc.
 Ammonia is utilized thereafter by the bacteria.

 Growing shrimp in decreased water depths is fundamental to the ability to go vertical for the production of shrimp, i.e., it allows for increased output per m2 of floor footprint and facilitates shrimp farming in warehouses.

 Shown in the figure below is a basic production sub-unit (PSU).
-There is an end cap labeled harvest pit in the figure shown below and a linear section sub-divided into two sides.
-The harvest pit facilitates sedimentation of waste and shrimp harvest.
-The sub-divided linear section facilitates water recirculation along the linear axis.
+There is an end cap labeled harvest pit in the figure shown below and a linear section along which water is circulated in a counter clockwise direction.
+The harvest pit facilitates sedimentation of waste due to slowed water circulation.
+The harvest pit also facilitates shrimp harvest.

 Two vertically stacked inter-modal containers form one shrimp grow out production assembly (GOPA).
 PSUs are fabricated in the GOPA.
 Per the functional use of the GOPA, the configuration in the upper and lower containers that constitute the GOPA are different as can be seen in the figure shown to the left.